 • sea salt, to taste

 • 1/4 cup green onions, sliced on the bias

 To stir-fry the dish, line the ingredients up in the proper cooking order.
 Heat a wok over high heat.
 Once hot, add the oil, immediately followed by the tempeh.
 Let fry, without tossing, for a minute or so.

 Once it starts to color, toss and continue to stir-fry until the tempeh is golden brown on all sides.
 Remove from the wok and set aside.

 Add a touch more oil, followed by the onions.
 Let cook for 30 seconds or so and then add the celery.
-Let cook for another 30 seconds or so and then add the green peppers.
+Let cook for another 30 seconds or so and then add the green peppers and water chestnuts.
 Stir fry for approximately 30 seconds or so and then add the aromatics.
 Stir fry until fragrant.

 Return the tempeh to the wok and gently toss to combine.
 Add the stock mixture and sprinkle with the brown sugar.
 Toss to combine.
 Cook for 1 to 2 minutes or until just cooked through.
 Lastly, add the sliced green onions and serve immediately.

 This stir-fry goes particularly well with rice and big dollop of sambal oelek.